MohamadYusuf/WebRx-Site/docs/binding-syntax.md

 expression | filter:argument1:argument2:...
 ```

-E.g. the markup **"1234 | number:2"** formats the number 1234 with 2 decimal points using the number filter.
+E.g. the markup <code>1234 | number:2</code> formats the number 1234 with 2 decimal points using the number filter.
 The resulting value is 1,234.00.

 <!-- ### Built-in filters

-- **currency**: Formats a number as a currency (ie $1,234.56).
+- <code>currency</code>: Formats a number as a currency (ie $1,234.56).
 When no currency symbol is provided, default symbol for current locale is used.
 -->

 <a class="next-topic" href="/docs/binding-context.html#start">Next: The Binding-Context</a>